microsoft/BuildXL/Documentation/Wiki/Advanced-Features/Cache-Miss-Analysis.md

 The new cache miss analyzer produces diff outputs in the form of Json.
 The new cache miss analyzer offers two different diff formats.
 The first format, called *CustomJsonDiff*, is a custom diff format resulting from our own diff algorithm that understands the semantics of weak and strong fingerprints.

 The second diff format is *JsonDiffPatch*.
-This format shows the diff as a delta between two Json reprsentations.
+This format shows the diff as a delta between two Json representations.
 To output this format, BuildXL relies on an external diff algorithm.
-References about the algorithm and the diff syntaxk can be found in the following links:
+References about the algorithm and the diff syntax can be found in the following links:

 [General diff syntax reference](https://github.com/benjamine/jsondiffpatch/blob/master/docs/deltas.md)